okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 After you complete testing your app integration, you can start the submission process to have your app integration included in the [Okta Integration Network](https://www.okta.com/okta-integration-network/) catalog:
 * Review the [OIN submission requirements](/docs/guides/submit-app-prereq/) before starting the submission process.
+* Review the [Publish an OIN integration](/docs/guides/submit-app-overview/) overview to understand the submission process for publishing an integration.
-* Follow the [Publish an OIN integration](/docs/guides/submit-app) guide to submit your SSO integration through the OIN Manager.
+* Follow the [Submit an SSO integration](/docs/guides/submit-sso-app/) guide to submit your SSO integration.

 ## See also